MikeR94/CI-Project-Milestone-1/README.md

         <br /><br />

 * ## Browser Compatibility
-    * The website has been manually tested on the the following browsers and was presented with no issues.
+    * The website has had manual and responsive tests conducted on the below browsers with additional Lighthouse testing on Google Chrome and Microsoft Edge and I was presented with no issues.
         * Google Chrome
         * Microsoft Edge
         * Safari